Oh hi. It’s been a minute, hasn’t it?

 You’d think I’d be there, right?
 If this was a couple years ago, it’d be a no-brainer.

-So last night I tuned into the livestream so I could see how true Pete's words were.
-I went in expecting to witness a good performance with minimal effort and rehearsed song introductions, maybe some snarky comments here and there.
+So last night I tuned into the livestream to see if the show matched up to Pete’s words.
+I went in expecting to witness a decent rock & roll performance, with minimal effort and rehearsed song introductions, maybe some snarky comments here and there.

-Instead, I saw a good performance (not without some flubs) with so much life and energy behind it, especially from Mr. Grumps himself.
+Instead, I saw a real rock & roll show (not without some flubs) with so much life and energy behind it, especially from Mr. Grumps himself.
 There were plenty of snarky comments too, which are to be expected, but it made me remember how much I love Townshend stage banter.
 The whole thing was incredibly fun to watch.

 Pete and Roger are 72 and 73, respectively.
 They’ve been playing together for over 50 years.
 To Pete’s point, I can see why he considers performing a “job” these days (people say they could quit and live off their royalties, but I’m not sure if they really can?
 Or maybe the repetition of performing is still better than being retired?).
 They play a lot of arenas and probably a lot of the same venues every few years.
 Right before Outside Lands they’d just finished a residency at Caesars Palace in Vegas (yeesh).
 I know from experience that their audiences span generations, but I do think for the most part, the crowd is more boomers than anything else.